sanketc-si/rexpander/readme.md

 ### How to execute?
-download sitools at same level as entry and resource_expander make necessary changes in const to configure your local database connection at bottom inside the resource_expander/expander.go
+ - Download sitools at same level as entry and resource_expander.
+ - Make necessary changes in const to configure your local database connection at bottom inside the resource_expander/expander.go
 1. open terminal
 2. move to entry/
 3. go run .